qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 Dynamically add a new dimension.
 That new dimension's dimension type and chunk generator will be the same as the `templateDimension`.
 If you provide the argument `newSeed`, then the new dimension will be in another seed.
 It's possible to clone other mod's dimensions.

+This command only clones the dimension type and world generator.
+It will not clone the things in world (blocks, entities, ...).

 Example: `/dims clone_dimension minecraft:overworld "aaa:bbb"` will dynamically add dimension `aaa:bbb` whiches world generation is the same as the overworld.

 The configuration of the new dimensions will be saved in the `q_dimension_configs` folder in the world saving.

 #### `/dims remove_dimension <dimension>`

 Dynamically remove a dimension.

-Cannot remove a vanilla dimension.
+This command will not delete the world saving of that dimension.
+If you re-add that dimension, its blocks and entities will still be there.

 ## Debugging Commands